w3c/wai-dynamic-planning/source/initiate/index.html.erb.md

 <%= activity_body %>
 {:/}

-Communicate the importance and value of accessibility throughout your organization.
-Many people will know nothing about accessibility.
+Lack of awareness is a frequent reason for lack of accessibility adoption.
+Many people may only know little or nothing about accessibility.
 Some may not appreciate that their role has an impact on website accessibility.
 Others may not be aware of the additional value that accessibility brings.
 A general introduction to accessibility, including organizational goals, will benefit everyone in the organization by improving awareness and building enthusiasm for the task.

 Consider audience needs and interests as you raise awareness of the benefits of web accessibility.
 Management will need to know about risk, budget, policy, and return on investment but designers may engage with understanding and solving the design challenges of accessibility.
 Developers may also enjoy the challenge of making modern designs accessible using new skills in HTML5, JavaScript, and ARIA.
 Marketing may be interested users stories and demonstrating corporate responsibility.